 One or both should run.

-Jones is trying to clear the field for his own guy, Chris Palmer, one of his top lieutenants.
+Jones is trying to clear the field for his own guy, Kris Palmer, one of his top lieutenants.
 It’s another move that is more about who Jones is rather than what might be good or needed for the sheriff’s department.

 Jones sees it as his duty to fight for what he believes in and protect his department and his “succession plan.”
 But how about letting Palmer prove himself as more than just “Scott’s guy”?